manovotny/remark-excerpt/README.md

 > [Remark](https://remark.js.org/) transformer for extracting an excerpt.

-This is a [remark](https://remark.js.org/) plugin for transformer for extracting an excerpt, like [WordPress's excerpt functionality](https://kinsta.com/knowledgebase/wordpress-excerpt/).
+This is a [remark](https://remark.js.org/) plugin for transformer for extracting an excerpt, similar to [WordPress's excerpt functionality](https://kinsta.com/knowledgebase/wordpress-excerpt/).

 ## Installation